Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: DINH HUY

-Major General Pham Van Ty once served as the commander-in-chief of the army that went to Turkey to provide relief after the earthquake disaster in February 2023.
+Major General Pham Van Ty once served as the army commander in chief in Türkiye to provide relief after the earthquake disaster in February 2023.
 Sharing more about this rescue mission, he emphasized that "with modern equipment, combined with the search capabilities of sniffer dogs and experience in providing relief in Türkiye, the top priority is to quickly search and rescue victims still trapped in the rubble."

-Commenting on the difficulties, Major General Pham Van Ty said that there was a language barrier, and that there could be aftershocks at the scene in Myanmar after the earthquake.
+Commenting on the difficulties, Major General Pham Van Ty said that there was a language barrier, and in addition, the scene in Myanmar could have aftershocks after the earthquake.

-Carrying out an earthquake relief mission abroad for the second time, Lieutenant Colonel Lai Ba Thanh (doctor of the Hepatobiliary and Pancreatic Department, Military Hospital 103) said that at around 3:00 p.m. on March 29, after receiving instructions from the leaders of the Ministry of National Defense, the medical team quickly prepared forces and equipment.
+Carrying out the second earthquake relief mission abroad, Lieutenant Colonel Lai Ba Thanh (doctor of the Hepatobiliary and Pancreatic Department, Military Hospital 103) said that at around 3:00 p.m. on March 29, after receiving instructions from the leaders of the Ministry of National Defense, the medical team quickly prepared forces and equipment.

-Compared to the relief preparations in Türkiye in 2023, for Lieutenant Colonel Thanh, this mission is more special because it is earlier and more dangerous.
+Compared to the relief preparations in Turkey in 2023, for Lieutenant Colonel Thanh, this mission is more special in that it is earlier and more dangerous.
 Besides, the terrain and weather in Myanmar are different from Vietnam and the political situation is also complicated.

 Chỉ huy quân đội Việt Nam hỗ trợ Myanmar: 'Tìm người mất tích như tìm người thân' - Ảnh 3.